deepmindru-afk/FluentAi/README.md

 - **Contextual Conversations**: AI remembers previous interactions
 - **User-specific Memory**: Personalized responses based on chat history
 - **Memory Retrieval**: Smart context injection for relevant responses
+- **Room-Specific Context**: The specific room holds the context of the user.
+Even if you leave and join again, it holds the context and all the memories.
+New chat interactions are saved back into the memory store for continuous improvement.

 ## Tech Stack